srwi/FastLEDHub/README.md

 Keep in mind the following important differences to just using FastLED:
 - The regular `setup` function is called `reset` to emphasize its purpose
-- Instead of creating your own `leds` array use the existing `FastLEDManager.leds`
+- Instead of creating your own `leds` array use the existing `FastLEDHub.leds`
-- Within your animation use `FastLEDManager.numLeds` instead of `NUM_LEDS`
+- Within your animation use `FastLEDHub.numLeds` instead of `NUM_LEDS`
-- Every time you may want to use `FastLED` use `FastLEDManager` instead.
-Since `FastLEDManager` inherits from `FastLED` all member functions will be available just like before.
-FastLEDManager just adds some stuff on top of that.
+- Every time you may want to use `FastLED` use `FastLEDHub` instead.
+Since `FastLEDHub` inherits from `FastLED` all member functions will be available just like before.
+FastLEDHub just adds some stuff on top of that.

-If you want to convert an existing FastLED sketch (e.g. from [atuline/FastLED-Demos](https://github.com/atuline/FastLED-Demos)), so it can be handled by FastLEDManager, those are the necessary changes you have to perform.
+If you want to convert an existing FastLED sketch (e.g. from [atuline/FastLED-Demos](https://github.com/atuline/FastLED-Demos)), so it can be handled by FastLEDHub, those are the necessary changes you have to perform.

 ### Registering animations